TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Examples

 In the present model the dynamics is generated by the following dissipators

-which are operators toward the state $|0\rangle$.
+which are operators bringing the individual spins toward the state $|\uparrow\rangle$.
 For this problem correlations turn out to be relatively low and the density matrix $\rho(t)$ can be represented by an MPS of bond dimension at most equal to 4~\cite{houdayer_solvable_2024}.
 TMS is thus able to manage very large systems (here we went up to $N=512$).
-Moreover, as the Lindbladian is only composed of single-site operators the W$^{\rm II}$ approximation is exact and arbitrarily large time steps can be used without any Trotter error.
-Comparisons of numerical results produced by TMS to exact results from Ref.~\cite{houdayer_solvable_2024} are shown on Fig.~\ref{fig:graph_state} for a 3-site observable $\langle Y_1 Y_2 Z_3 \rangle$.
+Moreover, as the Lindbladian is only composed of single-site operators, the W$^{\rm II}$ approximation is exact and arbitrarily large time steps can be used without any Trotter error.\footnote{Note that since here the Lindbladian is a sum of single-site operators only, one could in principle construct the exact propagator $\exp(t\cal L)$ as a product of local operators.
+The use of TMS with the W$^{\rm II}$ algorithm implements this automatically.} Comparisons of numerical results produced by TMS with exact results from Ref.~\cite{houdayer_solvable_2024} are shown on Fig.~\ref{fig:graph_state} for a 3-site observable $\langle Y_1 Y_2 Z_3 \rangle$.